Here are a few things about me

 - Trained English Language Teachers, with the aim that teachers can learn to rely on their own awareness and skills rather than on books and exercises sheets!

-- Learned many other languages to various levels to better understand and test my ideas on becoming great learners of languages.
+- Learned other languages to various levels to better understand and test my ideas on becoming great learners of languages.

 - Taught Indonesian to further extend my understanding of learning and teaching languages.